-7.1 Significant Woodlands
+7.2 Significant Woodlands

-As described in section 5.2, the City woodlot located within 120 m of the Subject Lands (Figure 3, Appendix A) meets the criteria for significance under the City of Mississauga Official Plan (2011).
-The woodland is a deciduous forest community with inclusions of deciduous swamp located immediately adjacent to the northwestern property boundary of the Subject Lands.
-No direct impacts on the City woodlot are anticipated, as the woodland occurs on adjacent lands outside of the proposed development footprint.
-The portion of the dripline overhanging the Subject Lands along the northwestern fence line will be retained within the proposed VPZ.
+As per the criteria defined under the City of Mississauga Official Plan (2011), the City woodlot was defined as a significant woodland.

+The feature is characterized as a deciduous forest community with inclusions of deciduous swamp located immediately adjacent to the northwestern property boundary of the Subject Lands (Figure 3, Appendix A).
+This feature occurs outside of the proposed development footprint, therefore no direct impacts to the woodlot are anticipated.
+The portion of the dripline overhanging the Subject Lands along the northwestern fence line will be retained within the proposed VPZ (Figure 5, Appendix A), as discussed further in section 7.9.1.